Northern-Moose/newsaggregator/PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name pending..
+  > Name pending ...

 ## Sub-Heading ##
   > All your internet news.
 Here.

 ## Summary ##
-  > Allows the user to aggregate news from a bunch of different sites, including Facebook, Reddit, news sites, and any blogs they might browse.
+  > Allows the user to aggregate news from a bunch of different sites, including Facebook, Reddit, RSS feeds, and any blogs they might browse.

 ## Problem ##
   > Having to open up different sites and tabs in order to access all the newsfeeds and blogs we subscribe to.

 ## Solution ##
   > Our product aggregates news sites, social media, blogs, etc. so that the user gets snippets of stories in one centralized hub.

 ## Quote from You ##
   > A quote from a spokesperson in your company.